The Start

 Circle Time

 Despite these initial hurdles, I continued to push for my creative vision.
-I wanted to include what I referred to as “circle time” and film one-on-one talks with the viewer.
+I wanted to include what I referred to as circle time and film one-on-one talks with the viewer.
 Unfortunately, the executives were initially skeptical, dismissing these ideas as silly and questioning whether anyone would be interested in such segments.
-However, I was unwavering in my belief that these personalized elements would enhance the series.
+However, I was unwavering in believing these personalized elements would enhance the series.
 Through our commitment to preparation, we convinced the executives that there would be sufficient time to film these segments.
-Surprising to the executives, but not surprising to me, it would be these very personal segments that garnered the most compliments from our viewers.
+Surprising to the executives, but not surprising to me, these very personal segments garnered the most compliments from our viewers.

 Stay True